Implementing Web Push Opt-Out & Preference Centers

 5. Validation, Telemetry & Iterative Optimization

 Deploy structured event tracking for preference interactions (push_pref_toggle, push_opt_out_initiated, push_opt_out_complete).
 Monitor funnel drop-off rates and correlate with churn metrics.
-Use feature flag frameworks to A/B test UI copy and toggle placement without compromising state integrity or compliance boundaries.
+Use feature flag frameworks to A/B test UI copy and toggle placement without compromising state integrity.

 Error Handling & Retry Logic